mhvwerts/randommw/README.md

 The choice of the algorithm for the generation of pseudo-random numbers is essential to the success of the numerical simulation.[1]
 There are many pseudo-random number generators (PRNGs) to choose from and new ones are still appearing.[2]
 Luckily, there are scientists specialized in testing these PRNGs, and specific test programs for PRNGs have been developed.[3][4][5]
 However, it is not always very clear to the unsuspecting consumer of PRNGs how to choose.
 Some developers are going so far as to give the impression that their PRNG algorithm is "the best" and all other algorithms are "not good".
 There is probably some sociology involved in as to how certain algorithms become the standard PRNG in scientific environments such as Python/numpy, Fortran and Julia.
 The details about PRNGs are somewhat hidden to the casual user of Python and other high-level languages, yet it is important to be aware and explicit about choosing PRNGs.

 The diversity of PRNGs in modern scientific computing is a strength, especially with open source code, and any serious flaw in PRNGs for scientific computing will very likely be detected.[6]
 Also, it is elusive to look for "the best" PRNG, but one should at least find one that is "good enough" for the particular purpose.
 A PRNG for Brownian simulation can be good enough, while still failing certain very stringent statistical tests.
 A look in the literature and discussions with colleagues doing molecular dynamic simulations shows that currently the Mersenne Twister (MT19337) is often used.
 This does not mean that other generators such as PCG64 and Xoshiro256++ will not work.
 For instance, we have interchangeably used MT19937 and PCG64 in basic Brownian simulations,[7] with equal success.
-On the other hand, some older PRNGs have been shown to be of insufficient quality.[1][6]
+On the other hand, some older PRNGs have been shown to be of insufficient quality in certain applications such as molecular dynamics or Monte Carlo simulations.[1][6][15]

 Standard PRNGs generally generate uniformly distributed random numbers.
 Since we need a normal distribution for Brownian simulation, the initial uniform should be converted into a random with a Gaussian distribution.
 There are several ways to do this,[8] with the [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) and the [ziggurat algorithm](https://en.wikipedia.org/wiki/Ziggurat_algorithm) being amongst the most well-known methods.
 Several modifications of the ziggurat algorithm now exist, improving statistical properties and/or numerical performance.[9][10]